- Overview of the State of Indiana Disaster Recovery Plan

 IOT Shared Citrix, Client VPN, and Site to Site VPN

 For Citrix, only the agency systems that bought into Critical Classification/Category/Designation/Service have DR recovery plans for their published application in Bloomington.
 Agencies should work on their DR plan with IOT if they would want their published application recovered in Bloomington during a DR event.
 Agencies also have to plan with IOT on the number of Citrix accounts required to access their published application.

 Client VPN already is DR ready and is included in the agency current charges for the current active users.
 Agencies should proactively plan with IOT if they would like to include this as a connectivity option for their COOP plan.

 Site to Site VPN for vendor connectivity to agency systems or vice versa already has a DR presence.
 It would be the agencies' responsibility to plan their third party vendor site-to-site connectivity to Bloomington if the agency bought into Critical Classification/Category/Designation/Service.

 Disaster Recovery fee applies to every individual physical or virtual server dedicated (agency procured server hardware or virtual environment specifically used only for their application/system use) to the agency supporting a production application environment/system hosted in IOT Data Center designated in IOT DR plan as either Critical (6 hours Recover Time Objective-Downtime).
 This fee includes those incurred by IOT for the dedicated resource, the facilities charges and all network connectivity.

 Critical systems might incur additional Server hosting charges, additional SAN storage charges for the data replication and additional Site-to-Site VPN charges for vendor connectivity for the duplicated systems in Bloomington.

 IOT will periodically review DR costing structure and may modify the costing scheme to more accurately disperse charges based on changing infrastructure and support costs

-(refer to IOT Services Descriptions and Rates - Hosting for details).
+(refer to IOT Service Catalog and the Services and Rates Table for details).